rchatterjee/pam-typopw/README.md

                         the server for research purposes.
   --installid           Prints the installation id, which you have to submit
-                        while filling up the google form --status              Prints current states of the typotolerance.
+                        while filling up the google form --status  $USER       Prints current states of the typotolerance.
   --uninstall           To initialize the DB.
 You have to run this once you
                         install pam_typtop
   --reinit              To re-initiate the DB, especially after the user's pw
                         has changed

 ```

-We have a simple status utility, `typtopstatus <username>`, which is
-easy to get the status of your Typtop.

 ### A bit more technical details